NAS QNAP Turbo Station TS-1683XU-RP RAID Arrays: Identifying and Recovering from Mechanical and Logical Failures

 Remember to follow best practices for backups, such as scheduling regular backups, verifying the integrity of the backup data, and storing the external storage devices securely to protect against theft or damage.

-Although NAS Turbo Station TS-1683XU-RP can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-1683XU-RP can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view